mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Al-Mubdi’* by Burhan al-Din b.
 Muflih
 - *Al-Insaf* by ‘Ala al-Din al-Mardawi: *Al-Insaf* is the encyclopedia of internal Hanbali differences, with the relied-upon view being highlighted.
 Imam al-Mardawi marks the final stage of development for the madhab and he is referred to as al-Murajjih, al-Musahhih, and al-Munaqqih depending where he is quoted from.

 *Al-Mumti’* largely focuses on istidlal and niqash, *al-Insaf* on naql of the madhab, *al-Shafi* on adillah, while *al-Mubdi’* strikes a balance between istidlal and naql.
 Both *al-Insaf* and *al-Sharh al-Kabir* were influential on later scholars for istidlal of the madhab.
 Together, these books provide a balance between studying khilaf ‘ali, which widens ones perspective, and khilaf nazil, which deepens one’s understanding of each far’ and the subtitles of ta’lil.
 It is impossible, with some semblance of objectivity, to delve into works of istidlalat and khilaf 'ali and come out still holding to all of the madhab’s relied-upon positions.
-However, doing this will increase one’s respect for the genius of the madhab’s imams and their overall approach.
+However, doing this will increase one’s respect for the genius of the madhab’s scholars and their overall approach.

 - Al-Muharrar by Majd al-Din b.
 Taymiyyah